Perils of buying online, chapter 1, Buyee

 The parcel has arrived.
 Three days, as promises.
 The poor mailman carried in a box the size of a bar fridge, surprisingly weightless.

 I should have an unpacking video.
 The gargantuan box contained another good-sized box, and other two well bubble-wrapped packages, a camera in each.
 Opened the inside box, another well-wrapped camera.

 All is good and dandy, save for the fact that the smaller box could have contained the three cameras, additional three cameras, leaving space for half a roll bubble wrap.
 Seems the eager packers packed one camera, thereafter realized there are more, so dumped all in the giant box and called the movers.

-Emailed support again, got a reply by Cathy, that could be summarized in a few words that that’s how it is, and I should go fly a kite.
+Emailed support again, got a reply from Cathy, that could be summarized in a few words that that’s how it is, and I should go fly a kite.
 Lesson learned.

 A late note: got two further cameras from them.
 Individually packed, excellent packaging at $35 each.
 So the secret is not to consolidate which is sort of defeat the purpose and common sense, but so be it.